 Let me save you some time and break it down for you:

-• Hybrid Electric Vehicles (HEVs) - This is the classic hybrid vehicle that’s been around since the first Toyota Prius and is sometimes called a mild hybrid.
-These cars have an electric battery that increases fuel efficiency, but can’t actually propel the car.
-Mild hybrids are not considered “clean vehicles'' because their batteries are too small to drive the car, and so they still emit tailpipe pollution.
+• Hybrid Electric Vehicles (HEVs) - This is the classic hybrid vehicle that’s been around since the first Toyota Prius.
+They have small batteries that add fuel efficiency and can occasionally propel the car for a mile or two.
+A subset of hybrids are mild hybrids, which has a battery that can’t actually propel the car.
+Hybrids and mild hybrids are not considered “clean vehicles'' because their batteries are too small to drive the car without the gas engine, and so they still emit tailpipe pollution.
 These vehicles cannot be plugged in.
 Instead, the small battery is recharged through regenerative braking and the internal combustion motor.
 HEV drivers still need to refill with gas, although less often than with a conventional combustion vehicle.

 • Plug-in Hybrids (PHEVs) - What a difference one letter can make!
 Plug-in hybrids have two separate power sources and two separate motors that can work together in hybrid mode or separately in EV mode.
 The electric motor and the battery are large enough to drive in electric only mode, which means 30- 50 miles of all-electric, zero-emissions range for many PHEVs.
 But, the battery is often small enough to recharge with a standard, 120V household plug.
 Then, when the battery runs out of charge, PHEVs seamlessly switch to a gas engine.
 Range anxiety? - we hardly knew ya.